david-sawatzke/s32duino/README.md

 ## Working Libraries
 - Core
+- LiquidCrystal
+  - Not tested
 - SPI
-  - UsingInterrupt is a no-op
+  - UsingInterrupt isn't there
   - Not tested

 ## TODO